moorepants/dissertation/physicalparameters.rst

    the Delft trials.

 The physical phenomenon observed corresponding to data sets such as these occurred when the bicycle frame or fork was perturbed torsionally.
-After set into motion the torsional motion dampened and a longitudinal swinging motion increased.
+After being set into motion, the torsional motion damped and a longitudinal swinging motion increased.
 The motions alternated back and forth with neither ever reaching zero.
-The frequencies of these motions were very close to one another and it was not apparent how dissect the two.
+The frequencies of these motions were very close to one another and it was not apparent how to dissect the two.
 We explored fitting to a function such as

 .. math::
    :label: eqnSumSines